Universal-Basic-Compute/serenissima/backend/docs/ais.md

 2. AI citizens receive compute tokens through the same distribution mechanisms as human players
 3. They can own lands, buildings, and other assets
 4. Their economic activities generate notifications and transaction records just like human players
+5. They participate in the same activity system, with activities like rest, work, and travel
+6. Human players can interact with AI citizens through the messaging system, receiving contextually appropriate responses

+### Human-AI Interaction

+The integration of AI citizens with human players creates a living, breathing Venice:

+1. **Economic Interaction**: Human players can buy lands from AI citizens, rent buildings from them, or sell resources to them
+2. **Social Interaction**: Human players can send messages to AI citizens and receive contextually appropriate responses
+3. **Visual Interaction**: Both AI and human citizens appear on the map, creating a populated city
+4. **Competitive Interaction**: AI citizens provide market competition, ensuring dynamic pricing and land valuation
+5. **Collaborative Interaction**: AI citizens can work in businesses owned by human players, contributing to the economy

 ## Technical Implementation